prvdmwrong/prvdmwrong/docs/tutorials/advanced/alternatives.md

 - We have a good enough understanding of the problem to develop something robust.
 - We think Oh My Prvd should be able to do more than just connect providers.

+This is not to say Oh My Prvd is superior, at least not yet: